abinit/abinit/doc/mkdocs-tutorials/tddft.md

 might be below the expectations, as you will see.
 As often, test this method to see if it suits your needs, and read the recent literature ...

-## 2 A first computation of electronic excitation energies and oscillator
-strengths, for N2
+## 2 A first computation of electronic excitation energies and oscillator strengths, for N2

 We will now compute and analyse the excitation energies of the diatomic molecule N2.
 This is a rather simple system, with cylindrical symmetry, allowing interesting understanding.
 Although we will suppose that you are familiarized with quantum numbers for diatomic molecules, this should not play an important role in the understanding of the way to use Abinit's implementation of Casida's formalism.

-_Before beginning, you might consider to work in a different subdirectory as for the other lessons.
-Why not "Work_tddft" ?_
+*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+Why not "Work_tddft"?*

 Now, you are ready to run ABINIT and prepare the needed file.

 Copy the files ttddft_x.files and ttddft_1.in in "Work_tddft" :

-* _cp ../ttddft_x.files ._
+    cp ../ttddft_x.files
-* _cp ../ttddft_1.in ._
+    cp ../ttddft_1.in

-So, issue now :
+So, issue now:

-* _../../abinit < ttddft_x.files >& log _
+    ../../abinit < ttddft_x.files >& log

 The computation is quite fast : about 15 secs on a 2.8 GHz PC.
 Let's examine the input file ttddft_1.in.